-The approach is flexible as it allows customers to largely choose which customer segment they belong to, and within each segment there is additional choice provided by way of connection sizing (fuse size), uncontrolled energy supply and controlled energy supply.
-Each incentivises a customer to make appropriate choices that can benefit our business;
+The approach is flexible as it allows most customers to choose which customer segment they belong to and within each segment there are additional choice provided by way of connection sizing (fuse size), uncontrolled energy supply and controlled energy supply.
+Each incentivises a customer to make appropriate choices to their benefit;

 For example; a customer on the General tariff can reduce their variable line charges by selecting Controlled Energy supply.
-They can further reduce the line charges by making decisions about their connection regarding fuse sizing - by reducing their load requirements they can reduce their line charges.
+They can further reduce their line charges by making decisions about their connection fuse sizing - by reducing their load requirements they can reduce their line charges.